 - How does the Home rate on the Facility Review Summary Report, publicly reported indicators and Public Report Card?
 For more information visit Ministry of Health and Ministry of Long Term Care

 If the Home approves the application the applicant is placed on the waitlist.
 KD does not confirm acceptance to the waitlist.
-However, if the application is rejected, KD informs the applicant and notifies the Central LHIN.
-The wait list is managed by the LHIN and is organized by date of application acceptance, choice of accommodation type and ranking categories as defined by legislation.
+However, if the application is rejected, KD informs the applicant and notifies the HCCSS Central office.
+The wait list is managed by the HCCSS and is organized by date of application acceptance, choice of accommodation type and ranking categories as defined by legislation.
 If an applicant is designated by the Case Manager as a crisis, the applicant is placed at the top of the wait list.
 The spousal reunification category is next, followed by applicants with religious, ethnic or linguistic origin.
 Since KD has a culturally specific designation, applicants of Latvian heritage fall into this category followed by all other applicants.

 The wait times for long term care beds vary and can range from a few months to years depending on the choice of Home and type of accommodation.
-The LHIN manages the wait list and bed offers.
+The HCCSS manages the wait list and bed offers.

 There are 2 reasons a Home may reject an application: